Wouldn’t it be nice to know exactly where each item of clothing hangs in your closet?

 Whether it’s a beginning-of-the-year project, spring cleaning endeavor, or spontaneous urge to organize, giving thought to your functional wardrobe can make all the difference in the time you spend getting ready every morning.

-Because I deeply care about helping not only my clients, but each and every reader that comes across my page, I couldn’t be more excited to share some of the tried and true processes I use with clients during a closet cleaning session!
+Because I deeply care about helping not only The Style Shop by Sandi Mele clients, but each and every reader that comes across my page, I couldn’t be more excited to share some of the tried and true processes I use as a Denver personal stylist with clients during a closet audit or closet cleaning session!

 If you find this educational, I’d love to hear about what you learned in the comments below.
 But first, here’s how I recommend approaching your wardrobe during a closet clean-out: